Geographic Transformation

 Inherited properties

-True if the dataset needed by the Projection Engine is missing from the local file system.
+True if any files needed by the Projection Engine for this transformation step are missing from the local file system.